PrismLauncher/PrismLauncher/BUILD.md

     - You'll see warnings and it might not be clear that it succeeded until you scroll to the bottom of the window.
     - Hit "Finish" if CMake ran successfully.
 7. Cross your fingers and press the Run button (bottom left of Qt Creator)!
-    - If the project builds successfully it will run and the MultiMC5 window will pop up,
+    - If the project builds successfully it will run and the Launcher window will pop up,
     - Test OpenSSL by making an instance and trying to log in.
 If Qt Creator couldn't find OpenSSL during the CMake stage, login will fail and you'll get an error.

 The following .dlls are needed for the app to run (copy them to build directory if you want to be able to move the build to another pc):